 Please like and follow our Facebook pages @bikefriendlykalamazoo, @kalamazoobikeweek, @fallbikecelebration, and on the web at www.bikefriendlykalamazoo.org, www.kalamazoobikeweek.org and www.fallbikecelebration.org.

 *Historic footnote.
-In 2019-2021 BFK’s Public Bike Art Competition entries were judged for predetermined first-second-third place cash awards.
+In 2019-2021 BFK’s Public Bike Art Competition entries were judged on the basis of predetermined first-second-third place cash awards.